-Gilberto Algar-Faria is the Co-Investigator for PeaceCapacity at the University of Bristol, where he is also the Project Officer and Senior Research Associate for EU-CIVCAP and a PhD Candidate in the School of Sociology, Politics and International Studies.
+Gilberto Algar-Faria is the Co-Investigator for PeaceCapacity at the University of Bristol, where he is also the Project Officer for EU-CIVCAP and a Senior Research Associate at the School of Sociology, Politics and International Studies.

-Aside from his EU-CIVCAP work and doctoral research, Gilberto is a member of the Senior Management Team of Somali First, which is an initiative promoting Somali-led development.
-He is also a Research Associate at the Foreign Policy Centre and a Country of Origin Information Expert for both Sri Lanka and North Korea at the Rights in Exile Programme.
+Aside from his PeaceCapacity and EU-CIVCAP work and other research, Gilberto is presently Co-Investigator of the WUN RDF project “Resilient Peace: Exploring resilient peacebuilding actors, cultures and policy transfer in West Africa”.
+He is also a Country of Origin Information Expert for both Sri Lanka and North Korea at the Rights in Exile Programme.
 His latest publication is a chapter entitled “Terrorism and Ethics” in the edited textbook Terrorism and Political Violence (London: SAGE, 2015).

 Published: 23 May 2017